gpsyrou/gpsyrou/README.md

 -->

 ### :computer: :books: Interests
 My passion is around topics related to statistics, computer science and the intersection of these two fields.
-I enjoy working with different types of algorithms, from classification & regression,to clustering and graph/network models, and find a way to use them to investigate and solve real world problems.
+I enjoy working with different types of algorithms, from classification & regression, to clustering and graph/network models, and find ways to use my data analytics experience to investigate and solve real world problems.

+Motto: _"Life is short, use Python"_

 ### 🔧 Tech Stack
 ![Python](https://img.shields.io/badge/-Python-000?&logo=Python)